How to Identify a Great Internal Candidate

 By posting the job announcement and encouraging all qualified employees to apply, you increase the size of your talent pool.
 This lets the hiring manager discover candidates who aren’t part of the core team.

 While technical capability and a good mix of soft skills certainly must be reviewed, you also want to assess an internal candidate’s reputation before making a hiring decision.

-To put it simply, just because a worker is successful in the current job or is favored by management doesn’t mean he or she has the respect of peers, which can be critical if the vacant position is a promotion or would involve stepping into a leadership role.
+To put it simply, just because a worker is successful in the current job or is favored by management doesn’t mean they have the respect of peers, which can be critical if the vacant position is a promotion or would involve stepping into a leadership role.

 If you are examining an employee as a potential internal candidate, speak with the candidate’s co-workers to gauge the job seeker’s reputation.
 Find out what it is like to work with the individual on group projects, how colleagues perceive the candidate’s level of knowledge and capabilities and the worker’s strengths and weaknesses.

 Often, you’ll receive positive feedback, especially if the candidate is genuinely a great employee.
 However, you may also learn their success isn’t entirely of his or her own doing, the individual is challenging to work with or otherwise has not earned the respect of his or her peers, all of which could be warning signs that offering this individual the job could be a bad decision.

 By following the tips above, you can identify great internal candidates for your job openings.

 Looking for experienced marketing recruiters to meet your search, staffing and job search needs?
 We’re here to help!